alphagov/govuk-frontend/src/components/panel/README.md

 ## Guidance

-More information about when to use panel can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/panel "Guidance on the use of Panel on GOV.UK Design System").
+Find out when to use the Panel component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/panel).

 ## Quick start examples